valeriangalliat/blog/index.md

 ---
-excerpt: A blog by a programmer who loves many other things.
+excerpt: A blog about tech, programming and other things.
 ---

 # CodeJam <small>by Val</small>
-A blog by a programmer who loves many other things.
+A blog about tech, programming and other things.

 ## Posts